Yoga pants, cozy clothes may be key source of sea pollution

 Instead, McGuire predominantly found microfibers, even smaller than microbeads and coming from places most people don't consider dangerous to marine life: their closets.

+"I totally thought we were going to be finding microbeads and (bigger) fragments," McGuire said.
+"What do we do about it is the multimillion dollar question.
+The consensus seems to be that we need improvement in technology in washing machines and wastewater treatment plants in combination in order to try and filter out these fibers.
+There's just so much we don't know."

-Studies of the Great Lakes and New York Harbor and its surrounding waterways found high concentrations of plastics pollution, including microbeads.
-McGuire's data from Florida waters, compiled from 1-liter samples run through filters fine enough to catch microfibers missed by the trawls used in the larger studies, adds to the growing amount of research focused on plastic pieces that degrade but never really disappear.
+Studies of the Great Lakes and New York Harbor and surrounding waterways found high concentrations of plastics pollution, including microbeads.
+McGuire's data from Florida waters, compiled from 1-liter samples run through filters fine enough to catch microfibers missed by the trawls used in the larger studies, adds to the growing research focused on plastic pieces that degrade but never disappear.

-Other recent studies have shown that microfibers can end up in the stomachs of marine animals, including seafood, like oysters.
-Experts increasingly suggest that manufacturers of washing machines — not just body washes or other scrubbing detergents — may need to be targeted next in efforts to reduce plastic waste in the oceans.
+Other recent studies show that microfibers can end up in the stomachs of marine animals, including seafood such as oysters.
+Experts increasingly suggest that manufacturers of washing machines — not just body washes or scrubbing detergents — may need to be targeted next in efforts to reduce plastic waste in oceans.

-The Gulf Coast study will use McGuire's methodology to determine the prevalence of microfibers and other microscopic plastics in the region's waters.
+The Gulf Coast study will use McGuire's methodology to determine the prevalence of microfibers and other microscopic plastics.

-A plastic "garbage patch" like one circulating in the Pacific Ocean is unlikely in the Gulf of Mexico, but the regional study may reveal coastal areas particularly prone to the accumulation of plastics, said Caitlin Wessel, regional coordinator for the National Oceanic and Atmospheric Administration's Marine Debris Program.
+A plastic "garbage patch" like one circulating in the Pacific Ocean is unlikely in the Gulf of Mexico, but the regional study may reveal areas particularly prone to the accumulation of plastics, said Caitlin Wessel, of the National Oceanic and Atmospheric Administration's Marine Debris Program.

 "There hasn't been a lot of baseline study covering microplastics, and the studies that have been done haven't been as wide-reaching," Wessel said.
 "We're hoping to use the data as a baseline but also find sources of microplastics and find out what types of microplastics are the biggest issue in the Gulf."

+It's not yet known how much microfibers hurt the health of marine animals that ingest them, or whether their accumulation up the food chain is harmful.

+"The big concern is we know the amount of plastic in the ocean is increasing, and increasing somewhat exponentially at this point.
+It's got chemicals in it, chemicals stick to it, animals eat it.
+We know a lot of the larger animals have impacts from larger plastics, so we think there's an effect on smaller animals (from microplastics)," McGuire said.

-The effects of microfibers in the food chain remain under investigation, but the emerging data has prompted clothing company Patagonia — which makes fleece jackets and other apparel from synthetic materials — to support research into the prevalence of microfiber pollution and promote information for consumers about ways to minimize microfiber shedding in laundry.
+The emerging data has prompted clothing company Patagonia — which makes fleece jackets and other apparel from synthetic materials — to support research into the prevalence of microfiber pollution and promote information for consumers about ways to minimize microfiber shedding in laundry.

 Consumer-focused efforts such as Patagonia's outreach, liquor giant Bacardi's decision to stop adding plastic straws and stirrers to cocktails at company events, Miami Beach's ban on Styrofoam containers or the federal microbeads ban can help slow the rate of microfibers and other plastics adding up in the oceans, but the pollution also needs to be addressed at its source and at wastewater treatment plants, Wessel said.